EMOTIONS, STRESS, ANXIETY & DEPRESSION – HOW IT MAY TRIGGER YOUR ASTHMA

-Panic attacks are more common than you may think, with up to 5 in every 100 Australians experiencing a panic attack at some stage in their life.
-In a panic attack, stress hormones are released to prepare us to either run away from danger or fight it (commonly known as the ‘fight or flight’ response).
+Panic attacks are more common than you may think.
+Up to 5 in every 100 Australians experience a panic attack at some stage in their life.
+In a panic attack, stress hormones release to prepare us to either run away from danger or fight it.
+This is often called the ‘fight or flight response.
 Our bodies react with symptoms such as a faster heart rate, tense muscles, and breathing that is shallow and fast.
-Occasionally this can cause people to hyperventilate.
-You may also feel sweaty, dizzy or faint.
+Sometimes this can cause people to hyperventilate.
+You may also feel sweaty, dizzy, or faint.

 ANXIETY AND DEPRESSION

-Did you know that more than two million Australians have asthma and more than three million Australians are living with depression or anxiety?
+- More than three million Australians are living with depression or anxiety

-Depression can wipe out energy and make it hard to do the basics, like seeking help for asthma, taking prescribed medication, keeping appointments or following written Asthma Action Plans.
+Depression can wipe out energy and make it hard to do things like seeking help for asthma, taking prescribed medication, keeping appointments, or following written Asthma Action Plans.

 CAN YOU REDUCE THE IMPACT OF STRESS, ANXIETY, OR DEPRESSION ON YOUR ASTHMA?